NewcastleRSE/BayesNetty/docs/_build/html/_sources/output-posteriors.rst.txt

     #input the example network in format 1
     -input-network
-    -input-network-name networkLike
-    -input-network-score loglike
     -input-network-file example-network-format1.dat

-    #input the example network in format 1
-    -input-network
-    -input-network-name networkBIC
-    -input-network-score BIC
-    -input-network-file example-network-format1.dat

-    #calculate the network of the network with BIC
-    -calc-network-score

-    #calculate the network of the network with log likelihood
+    #calculate the posterior of the network
-    -calc-network-score
-    -calc-network-score-network-name networkLike
+    -calc-posterior

+    #output the posteriors to file
+    -output-posteriors
+    -output-posteriors-file example-posteriors.dat

-This can be executed as usual
+This parameter file, `paras-output-post.txt`, can be found in `example.zip <https://github.com/NewcastleRSE/BayesNetty/raw/refs/heads/main/docs/resources/example.zip>`_ and can be used as follows:

 .. code-block:: none

-    ./bayesnetty paras-calc-score.txt
+    ./bayesnetty paras-output-post.txt

-and will output something as follows
+Which should produce output that looks like something as follows:

 .. code-block:: none